Harsh-kumar-jha/Harsh-kumar-jha/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm Harsh, a Java Developer Intern at Harptec, where I work with cutting-edge technologies such as Spring Boot, Kubernetes, Docker, and AWS.
 With a background in Java full-stack and MERN stack development, I am passionate about building scalable backend solutions and cloud-native applications.<br><br>I enjoy solving complex problems and continually improving my software architecture and cloud deployment skills.
-Feel free to explore my repositories and connect with me on my coding journey!<br><br>🌱 Currently expanding my knowledge in container orchestration and cloud infrastructure. 🚀 Looking forward to contributing to open-source and collaborating on innovative projects.
+Feel free to explore my repositories and connect with me on my coding journey!<br><br>🌱 Currently expanding my knowledge in container orchestration and cloud infrastructure.
+<br><br>🚀 Looking forward to contributing to open-source and collaborating on innovative projects.

 ## 🌐 Socials: